cloudogu/dogu-development-docs/docs/v3/concepts/artifacts_en.md

    └─ values.schema.json
 ```

+These artifacts are described in order of relevance.

 ### `Chart.yaml`

 The `Chart.yaml` contains metadata that describe a Dogu.
 Two versions are distinguished within the chart.